cue-lang/cue/doc/ref/spec.md

 Both are instances instances of a generic `number` type.

 <!--
+TODO: would be nice to make this a rendered diagram with Mermaid.

                     number
                    /      \
                 int      float
 -->

-The predeclared number, integer, decimal floating-point types are `number`, `int` and `float`; they are defined types.
+The predeclared number, integer, and decimal floating-point types are `number`, `int` and `float`; they are defined types.
 <!--
 TODO: should we drop float?
 It is somewhat preciser and probably a good idea